adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 Pressure.
 If you do, treat the roll as a sports roll.
 ```

-I don't think leaning on our trauma to solve problems is going to eliminate Shock makes a whole lot of sense.
-Plus, rolling +Shock has th
+But I don't think leaning on our trauma to solve problems reducing Shock makes a whole lot of sense.
+Plus, rolling +Shock has the potential to be very powerful.
+So we need some guaranteed consequences for using the move as well as a potential for *problems* at h.

 ```
 Confront the Darkness